Mel Courtney

-Melvyn Francis Courtney (born 2 October 1943) is a Nelson City Councillor and a former Labour then Independent Member of Parliament for Nelson, in the South Island of New Zealand.
+Melvyn Francis Courtney (born 2 October 1943) is a New Zealand politician.
+He is a Nelson City Councillor and a former Labour then Independent Member of Parliament for Nelson, in the South Island of New Zealand.

 Early life and family

 Courtney was born in Christchurch on 2 October 1943, the son of Clifford Francis and Joyce Elizabeth Courtney.
 He grew up in the suburb of Spreydon, and was educated at Christchurch Technical College.

 His family wished to get a state house, but faced constant rejection from state housing officials.
 They went to local MP Mabel Howard who helped them to be accepted.
 His father had problems with alcohol and eventually left the family.
-As a 14-year old he got an after-school job at a grocery store eventually leaving school at 16 to work at the store full time before shifting to work at a supermarket.
+As a 14-year old he got an after-school job at a grocery store leaving school at 16 to work at the store full time before shifting to work at a supermarket.

 He studied business administration and trained in the grocery industry in Christchurch.
 In 1968, Courtney married his wife, Wendy, and the couple went on to have three children.
 His family moved from Christchurch to Nelson in 1970.
 He owned and operated Courtney Enterprises which, in the mid-1970s, owned two supermarkets and had fifty employees in Nelson.